maciej-czerwonka-dev/maciej-czerwonka-dev/README.md

 ![banner](github.svg)

-Graphic designer and web developer with more than 2 years of experience.
+Graphic designer and web developer with over 2 years of experience.

 ---